muntasirrahman/micronautdemo/README.md

 ## Goals

-* Create a simple microservices
+* Create a simple microservices, using Java EE.
-* Running on minimum profile instance in a cloud provider
+* Deployed in a on minimum profile instance in a cloud provider

-## 1. Preparation

-This is the guide to create a microservice written in Java EE, using:
-* micronaut
-* deployed in a small docker instance with minimal configuration
+* Alternatively, deployed in a small docker instance (or as part of a Kubernete cluster)

 ### 1.1.
 What you will need